kiffit/Jobsearch_Web_Scraper/Design/Outcome_Summary.md

 - Error handling and logging mechanisms to manage failed scraping attempts.

 ### Testing & Quality Assurance
-- **Usability Testing** – Ensures the dashboard is user-friendly and intuitive.
+- **Functionality Testing** – Ensures scraping results match expected outputs.
-- **Security Testing** – Identifies vulnerabilities before deployment.
+- **Performance Testing** – Optimizes for efficient execution within terminal constraints.
-- **Performance Testing** – Verifies that the system can handle multiple users and large datasets efficiently.
+- **Usability Testing** – Ensures a smooth user experience through clear prompts and outputs.

 ## How Users Will Interact with the System
-### Step 1: Access the Dashboard
+### Step 1: Run the Python Script
-Users visit the web-based dashboard.
+Users execute the script in the Python terminal.

-### Step 2: Customize Job Search Parameters
+### Step 2: Input Search Parameters
-Users enter job search criteria (e.g., job title, location, company, salary range, keywords) using the search bar and filters.
+The program prompts users to enter job search criteria such as:
+- Job title (e.g., “Software Engineer”)
+- Location (optional)
+- Keywords (e.g., “Remote,” “Entry-level”)

 ### Step 3: Initiate Job Scraping
-Users click “Start Scraping” to fetch job listings in real time.
+The scraper fetches real-time job listings based on user inputs.

-### Step 4: View & Manage Job Listings
+### Step 4: Display & Manage Job Listings
-Results are displayed in a structured data table with job title, company, location, salary, and a link to the application page.
-Users can sort, filter, and search within the job listings.
+Results appear directly in the terminal in a structured, readable format.

-### Step 5: Export & Save Data
+### Step 5: Export Data
-Users can download the job listings in CSV or JSON format for offline use.
+Users can save job listings as a CSV or JSON file by selecting an option in the terminal.